jr-garcia/AssimpCy/readme.md

 # AssimpCy
-Faster and almost complete Python bindings for [Assimp](http://assimp.sourceforge.net/), Cython-based, BSD license.
+Faster (than PyAssimp, at least acording to me) and almost complete Python bindings for [Assimp](http://assimp.sourceforge.net/), Cython-based, BSD3 license.

 It uses the same naming as the original library, so examples from the official docs can be used directly (minus C sintaxis, of course).